gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 implicit frames (`//model/pose`, `//link/pose`, and `//joint/pose`),
 and objects without named frames
 (`//collision/pose`, `//light/pose`, `//sensor/pose`, `//visual/pose`).
+If the `//pose[@relative_to]` attribute is not an empty string `""`, its value must match the name of an explicit or implicit frame in the current scope.
-For all elements other than `//frame/pose`, if the `//pose[@relative_to]` attribute is empty or not set, it defaults to the behavior from SDFormat 1.4 (see the "Parent frames in sdf 1.4" section of the [pose frame semantics documentation](/tutorials?tut=pose_frame_semantics)).
+If the `//pose[@relative_to]` attribute does not exist or is empty, the default behavior for all elements other than `//frame/pose` is the behavior from SDFormat 1.4
+(see the "Parent frames in sdf 1.4" section of the [pose frame semantics documentation](/tutorials?tut=pose_frame_semantics)).
-This corresponds to a default of the model frame for `//link/pose` and the child link's implicit frame for `//joint/pose`.
+This corresponds to `//link/pose` `relative_to` the model frame by default and `//joint/pose` `relative_to` the child link's implicit frame by default.
-If the `//frame/pose[@relative_to]` attribute is empty or not set, it defaults to the value of the `//frame[@attached_to]` attribute.
+If the `//frame/pose[@relative_to]` attribute does not exist or is empty, it defaults to the value of the `//frame[@attached_to]` attribute.
-If the `//pose[@relative_to]` attribute exists and is not empty, its value must match the name of an explicit or implicit frame in the current scope.

 Cycles in the `relative_to` attribute graph are not allowed and must be checked separately from the `attached_to` attribute graph.
-Following the `relative_to` attributes of the specified frames must lead to a frame expressed relative to the model frame.
-The exceptions to this rule are `//world/frame/pose[@relative_to]` and `//world/model/pose[@relative_to]` in which the terminal frame is the implicit world frame.
+Following the `relative_to` attributes of the specified frames in the model scope must lead to a frame expressed relative to the model frame.
+In the world scope, following the `relative_to` attributes must lead to the implicit world frame.

 ~~~
 <model name="link_pose_relative_to">